matzegoebel/run_WRF/README.md

 The `-d` option leads to "_debug" being appended to the build directory name.
 This is for convenience, when you want to debug `ideal.exe` or `wrf.exe` with `gdb`, subsequently.
 The respective WRF build, must be configured with `-d` or `-D`.

 If you want to run several simulations on the same cluster node, you can use the `-p` option.
-This gathers jobs until the specified pool size is reached and pins them to specific slots on the requested node.
+This gathers jobs until the specified pool size is reached and runs them simultaneously in one batch job.
 If you do not want to share the node with other users, you can fill up the whole node by specifying a pool size as large as the available slots on a node.
+On the *VSC* cluster only one job per node is allowed.
+Therefore job pooling is important to make best use of the available resources and thus switched on by default.
-This option can also be used without job scheduler.
+The pooling option can also be used without job scheduler.
 Combined with the `-w` option, you can ensure that only `pool_size` cores are used simultaneously.

 ## Requirements
 The package is written for a Linux environment.
 For Windows, it may have to be adjusted.